 Breast Surgery Risks and Complications

-Every surgery has risks and complications can occur.
+Every surgery has risks and complications that can occur.
+These include infection, hematoma, implant issues, changes in sensations, asymmetry and poor scarring.

 How Much Does Breast Augmentation Cost?

 The cost of breast augmentation surgery can vary across Melbourne and Australia.
-It depends entirely on the surgeon you choose, where you have your operation, the quality of your breast implant and time in theatre,
+It depends on several factors, including the surgeon you choose, their level of experience and qualifications, where you have your operation, how long you stay in hospital (if you stay overnight), the quality of your breast implant and time in theatre.

-It is always important to pursue plastic surgery based on skill, not cost.
+It is important to pursue plastic surgery based on skill, not cost.

 Will Medicare Cover Breast Augmentation Surgery?